our-ark/.github/profile/README.md

 People who evolve themselves through their agents.

+---

 ## Our Mission

-Help every person build, own, and evolve their own AI agent.
+Help people build, own, and evolve their own AI agents.

 Not rented.